DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/fnirs_resources.md

 1. Want to learn more about collecting NIRS data in infants and children?
 Check out [Infant and Child Imaging](https://www.youtube.com/watch?v=lVxrRKJejnw)
 2. For general information, check out the NIRx [knowledge base](https://support.nirx.de/knowledge-base)

+## fNIRS analysis

+[fNIRS Analysis programs](https://openfnirs.org/software/): There are a LOT of different ways to analyze fNIRS data and this is a great place to check out all the various ways to do it.